dventura3/system-design/README.md

 > Differences

+The differences below are "generalized", but each implementation of the message broker/even streaming patters has each own features.
+So, it might be that some of the feature below are or not are implemented.
+Depends on the specific tool adopted.

 | Property | Message Broker | Event Streaming |
 | ------------------------------- | -------------------------------------- | -------------------------------------- |
 | Type of messaging patterns | Message brokers can support both the two messaging patterns (i.e. message queues and pub/sub). | Event streaming platforms only offer pub/sub-style distribution patterns. |